pravinyo/website/_posts/2026-09-06-architecture-intro.md

 ## TL;DR

-- Software architecture defines how a system's components are structured, communicate, and evolve — independent of which language or framework you write it in.
-- The three foundational patterns — Layered, MVC, and Event-Driven — cover most use cases you'll encounter, in any stack.
 - An AI agent can generate a working file in seconds, but it has no memory of your system's boundaries from one prompt to the next.
 Architecture is the vocabulary you use to hold that line — in your prompts, and in your reviews.
+- This post assumes you already know Layered, MVC, and Event-Driven architecture at a working level — it's a fast recap, not a tutorial, before getting to what AI does with (and to) them.
 - Use AI to *draft* architecture diagrams and scaffolding from plain English, then validate every arrow and every box against the actual code.

 ---

 ## Why This Post Exists in the AI-Assisted Development Series

-This is the first post in the [Software Architecture](/posts/architecture-intro/) series, which is about architecture — so it's worth being explicit about why architecture belongs in a series about building software *with* AI agents.
+This is the first post in the Software Architecture module — so it's worth being explicit about why architecture belongs in a series about building software *with* AI agents.

 An AI coding agent is extremely good at producing a plausible-looking function, class, or route handler on request.
 What it is not good at, by default, is remembering that your data-access code is never supposed to talk directly to your presentation layer, or that `ServiceA` already depends on `ServiceB` and must not depend on it the other way around too.
 Each prompt is answered mostly in isolation, drawing on patterns that are statistically common in training data — not necessarily the patterns your codebase has committed to.